christianhofmanncodes/youtube-playlist-generator/README.md

 - Save .ytplaylist file
 - Import a .txt file (items must be in new lines) or .csv file (items must be comma-separated)
 - Export playlist items as a .txt or .csv file
+- Drag & Drop a .yt-playlist file or a .txt or .csv file onto the window
 - Darkmode & Whitemode (switchable in settings)
 - Recent files in File menu
 - Supported languages (switchable in settings)